Stafford County, Virginia: 2007-2009

 Peter Fields, the Democratic incumbent from the George Washington District declined to run for a third term.
 Harry Crisp, a Democrat who ran for the George Washington District beat, Tom Coen a Republican who also ran last election cycle against Peter Fields.
 Jack Cavilier, an Independent incumbent from the Griffis-Widewater district ran for re-election as a Republican and lost to Democratic newcomer Bob Woodson.
-Woodson made history as being the first African-American ever elected to the Stafford County Board of Supervisors.
+Woodson made history as being the first black American ever elected to the Stafford County Board of Supervisors.
 Republican Incumbent Robert Gibbons declined to run for another term.
 Republican Cord Sterling who worked for Senator John McCain (R-AZ) ran for the Rockhill District and won against a Democrat.

 2009-2011

-Independent incumbent Joe Brito lost a rematch with Republican Gary Snelings in a three-way race with another independent.
+Independent incumbent Joe Brito lost a rematch with Republican Gary Snellings in a three-way race with another independent.
 Democratic incumbent George Schwartz from the Falmouth District, declined to run for re-election.
 Former Republican Supervisor Mark Osborn ran for the seat as an independent, in a three race against Democrat Doug Filler, and Republican Susan Stimpson who ultimately won.
 Republican Mark Dudenhefer won re-election against Democrat Laura Sellers and Republican Paul Milde won re-election against two Independents in a three-way race.

 2011-2013

 Republican incumbent Mark Dudenhefer from the Garrisonville District ran for state legislature and won.
 Republican Ty Schieber was named Interim supervisor and won a special election to finish out Mark Dudenhefer's term.
 Democratic Incumbent Bob Woodson from the Griffis-Widewater district declined to run for a second term.
-In a three way race former Independent Supervisor Jack Caviler won.
+In a three-way race former Independent Supervisor Jack Caviler won.
 Republican incumbent Cord Sterling won re-election in the Rockhill district.
 In the George Washington District Harry Crisp declined time run for re-election.
 Bob Thomas, a Republican won the race against a Democrat in the George Washington District.